carlosdavis/wordpress-plugins/add-to-any/README.txt

 === AddToAny: Share/Bookmark/Email Button ===
 Contributors: micropat
-Tags: sharing, share, sharethis, bookmarking, social, social bookmarking, social bookmarks, bookmark, bookmarks, save, Post, posts, page, pages, images, image, admin, statistics, stats, links, plugin, widget, email, e-mail, seo, button, delicious, google buzz, buzz, google, digg, reddit, facebook, myspace, twitter, stumbleupon, technorati, icon, icons, wpmu, addtoany, add, any
+Tags: sharing, share, sharethis, bookmarking, social, social bookmarking, social bookmarks, bookmark, bookmarks, save, Post, posts, page, pages, images, image, admin, statistics, stats, links, plugin, widget, email, e-mail, seo, button, delicious, google buzz, buzz, google, digg, reddit, facebook, facebook like, like, myspace, twitter, tweet, messenger, stumbleupon, technorati, sociable, icon, icons, wpmu, addtoany, add
 Requires at least: 2.8
 Tested up to: 3.0
-Stable tag: 0.9.9.6.4
+Stable tag: 0.9.9.6.9

 Help people share, bookmark, and email your posts & pages using any service, such as Facebook, Twitter, Google Buzz, Digg and many more.

 == Description ==

-The WordPress plugin to help people **share**, **bookmark**, and **email** your posts and pages using **any service**, such as Facebook, Twitter, Google Buzz, Digg, Delicious, and well over 100 more social bookmarking and sharing sites.
-The plugin comes with AddToAny's customizable **Smart Menu**, which **places the services visitors use at the top of the menu**, based on each visitor's browsing and usage history.
+The WordPress plugin to help people **share**, **bookmark**, and **email** your posts and pages using **any service**, such as Facebook, Twitter, Google Buzz, Digg, Delicious, and well over 100 more sharing and social bookmarking sites.
+New: **Facebook Like Button** and **Twitter Tweet Button**.

+The plugin comes with AddToAny's customizable Smart Menu, which places the services visitors use at the top of the menu, based on each visitor's browsing and usage history.

 <a href="http://www.addtoany.com/" title="Sharing and bookmarking button widget" target="_blank">Share Button</a> (demo)

 The Email tab makes it easy to share via Google Gmail, Yahoo!
 Mail, Hotmail, AOL, and any other web-based emailer or desktop program.
-The **Add to Favorites** button (or Bookmark tab) helps users bookmark using any browser (Internet Explorer, Firefox, Chrome, Safari, Opera, etc.).
+The Add to Favorites button (or Bookmark tab) helps users bookmark using any browser (Internet Explorer, Firefox, Chrome, Safari, Opera, etc.).

-Individual **service icons** let you optimize your blog posts for specific social sites.
+Standalone **service icons** let you optimize your blog posts for specific social sites.
 Choose from over 100 individual services.

-* AddToAny <a href="http://www.addtoany.com/blog/smart-menus-the-services-your-visitors-use-displayed-first/" target="_blank">Smart Menu</a>
+* AddToAny <a href="http://www.addtoany.com/blog/smart-menus-the-services-your-visitors-use-displayed-first/" target="_blank">Smart Menu</a> & <a href="http://www.addtoany.com/buttons/customize/standalone_services" target="_blank">AddToAny Kit</a>
 * Individual service links (like Sociable)
 * Includes all <a href="http://www.addtoany.com/services/" target="_blank">services</a>
-* Menu updated automatically
 * Google Analytics integration (<a href="http://www.addtoany.com/ext/google_analytics/">access guide</a>)
-* WordPress optimized, localized (English, Chinese, Spanish, Japanese, French, Portuguese, Italian, Danish, Catalan, Russian, Albanian, Romanian, Belarusian)
+* WordPress optimized, localized (English, Chinese, Spanish, Japanese, French, Portuguese, Italian, Dutch, Danish, Catalan, Russian, Albanian, Romanian, Belarusian)
+* Easily customizable for beginners or advanced users, and highly extensible for developers and designers
 * Many more publisher and user features!

-After **years of ongoing development**, over **1 million downloads**, and **ongoing support** from the community, AddToAny still strives to be the best WordPress plugin for sharing.
+After **years of ongoing development**, over **1 million downloads**, and **ongoing support from the community**, AddToAny still strives to be the best WordPress plugin for sharing.
 We hope it's perfect for everyone by version 1.0.

 <a href="http://www.addtoany.com/share_save" title="Share" target="_blank">Share this plugin</a>